 Historical, legal, and social foundations of the nonprofit sector.
 Developing organizational strategy and capacity; managing staff, boards, and volunteers; financial management; fund raising, marketing, public advocacy, and other external relations; partnerships and entrepreneurial activities; measuring performance; and policy issues.

-Fund-raising for nonprofit organizations and the management of relationships between donors and recipient organizations.
-Positioning the organization for fund raising; roles of staff and volunteers; principal techniques for identifying, cultivating, and soliciting donors; ethical principles; emerging trends; and relevant policy issues.
+Fundraising for nonprofit organizations addressing relationships between donors and recipient organizations; identifying, cultivating and soliciting donors; ethics; program management; emerging trends; and relevant policy issues.

 The use of business methods by nonprofit organizations, commercialization in the nonprofit sector, and the relationship between nonprofit and for-profit entities in pursuing social purposes.
 Case studies.